Red rock arches in the deserts of Utah and Arizona

 Antelope Canyon & Lake Powell

-Our day starts with a free half-day in Page – the morning is free for water activities on Lake Powell.
-We can embark on a kayak or jet tour, hop on a boat for a cruise through the dramatic canyons, or simply relax on the shore and enjoy the views.
+Our day begins with a leisurely morning in Page—the morning is free for water activities at Lake Powell.
+We can embark on a kayaking or jet-ski tour, hop on a boat for a cruise among the dramatic canyons, or simply relax on the shore and take in the views.

-In the afternoon, we're in for one of the most impressive natural masterpieces in the world – Antelope Canyon.
-The tour begins at 15:00 and takes us into a labyrinth of narrow paths, undulating walls, and beams of light that penetrate through the crevices, turning the SPOT into a living work of art.
-A local Navajo guide will share more about the history and culture associated with this sacred place.
+The afternoon welcomes us with one of the most breathtaking natural masterpieces in the world—Antelope Canyon.
+The tour starts at 3:00 PM, leading us into a labyrinth of narrow paths, undulating walls, and beams of light that seep through the crevices, transforming the place into a living piece of art.
+A local Navajo guide will share with us the rich history and culture associated with this sacred site.

-The evening is free for relaxation or a stroll through Page before we continue our adventure the next day.
-We stay again at Page Lake Powell Campground.
+The evening is free for unwinding or a stroll through Page before we continue our adventure the next day.
+We spend the night again at Page Lake Powell Campground.

 Day 12